HumanSignal/label-studio-ml-backend/label_studio_ml/examples/gliner/README.md

 - `THREADS` - specify the number of threads for the model server
 - `LABEL_STUDIO_URL` - specify the URL of your label studio instance.
 Note that this might need to be `http://host.docker.internal:8080` if running Label Studio on another Docker container
 - `LABEL_STUDIO_API_KEY`- specify the API key for authenticating your label studio instance
-- `LABELS` - specify the labels that you want to use for NER.
-Defaults to the medical labels ["Medication/Vaccine", "MedicalProcedure", "AnatomicalStructure", "Symptom", "Disease"]